mdaneshv/ConvLSTM-for-Burger-s-equations/README.md

 - ## First Topic (Data Driven Prediction of Dynamical Systems)

 I have exploited ConvLSTM neural networks to predict solution of Inviscid Burgers equation.
+Click the link below for more details.

 - ## Second Topic (Convolutional Neural Networks with TensorFlow)

-This is a tutorial project to show how to use TensorFlow to load data and build simple models to predict the data
+This is a tutorial project to show how to use TensorFlow to load data and build simple models to predict the data.
+Click the link below for more details.

 - ## Third Topic (Deep Convolutional Neural Networks: EfficientNet)

 This is a project on Kaggle for detecting Cassava Leaf disease.
 I have implemented Efficientnet with TensorFlow which is a prtrained Deep-CNN.
+Click the link below for more details.

+# Topics
 ||Topics|
 |:-----|:--------|
 |:spades:|[Data Driven Prediction of Dynamical Systems](https://github.com/mdaneshv/DataScience/blob/master/Deep%20Learning%20Project/README.md)|